polakowo/datadocs/docs/big-data/wide-column-stores.md

     - Tunable write and read consistency (choice between CP and AP)
     - Supports secondary indexes
 - Uses its own query language CQL similar to SQL (took over Thrift).
+    - Very limited to what it can do though.
 - Good use cases for Apache Cassandra:
     - Transaction logging (retail, health care)
     - Internet of Things (IoT)